MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 - `enableMicrosoftCodeAnalysis`: Enables Microsoft Code Analysis
 - `enableClangTidyCodeAnalysis`: Enables Clang-Tidy analysis
-- `clangTidyChecks`: Clang-Tidy configuration, specified as a comma-separated list, that is, checks to be enabled or disabled
+- `clangTidyChecks`: Clang-Tidy configuration.
+A comma-separated list, that is, checks to be enabled or disabled (e.g. "cert-oop58-cpp, -cppcoreguidelines-no-malloc, google-runtime-int" enables `cert-oop58-cpp` and `google-runtime-int` checks and disables via the `-` operator the `cppcoreguidelines-no-malloc` check)

 If neither of the "enable" options are specified, Visual Studio will select the analysis tool matching the Platform Toolset used.

 ### CMake Settings
-To edit your clang-tidy settings, open your CMake Settings, select "Edit JSON" in the top right-hand corner of the CMake Project Settings Editor.
+To edit your clang-tidy settings, open your CMake Settings, select **Edit JSON** in the CMake Project Settings Editor.
 You can use the keys above to fill out your clang-tidy specifications in the CMake Settings json file.
-An example CMake settings implementation would look like this:
+An example CMake settings implementation looks like this:
 ```
 {
   "configurations": [